 LuggageHero is a network of short-term luggage storage options in shops, cafes, hotels, and more.
 We lighten your load, in all ways.
 You no longer have to drag your luggage all over a city or hunt for the elusive storage locker, where you need exact change in the right currency.
-LuggageHero comes to your rescue with our growing network of +45 luggage storage sites in New York, London, Copenhagen, and many more major cities across Europe and North America, and growing in 2021/2022.
+LuggageHero comes to your rescue with our growing network of +90 luggage storage sites in New York, London, Copenhagen, and many more major cities across Europe and North America, and growing in 2021/2022.
+The goal is to be live and to the rescue in 1000 cities in the end of 2022.

 We understand your safety concern about your luggage!